kidscancode/godot_guides/guides/physics_bodies.md

 ### RigidBody2D

 This is the node that implements full 2D physics.
 This means that you do not control a `RigidBody2D` directly.
-Forces can be applied to it (gravity, impulses), and the physics simulation will calculate the resulting collision, bouncing, rotating, etc.
+Forces can be applied to it (gravity, impulses), and the physics simulation will calculate the resulting movement, collision, bouncing, rotating, etc.